inex/birdseye/README.md

 ## Disabling Caching on a Per-Request Basis

-Caching was implemented to provide a natural rate-limiting mechanism for security and to reduce the load on Bird.
+Caching was implemented to provide a natural rate-limiting mechanism for security and to reduce the load on BIRD.

 In environments where you already have security in place (e.g. authenticated users on IXP Manager), you may want to disable caching for those requests.
 You can whitelist a set of IP addresses for this purpose by: